verrazzano/docs/content/en/docs/samples/bobs-books.md

       * Bob's order manager UI at `https://<your-bobs-orders-host.your.domain>/`.

-## Access the applications using the WLS Administration Console
+## Access the applications using the WebLogic Server Administration Console

 Use the WebLogic Server Administration Console to access the applications as follows.